kbieser/shell-genomics/index.md

 > including the
 > concept of genomic variation within a population.
 Participants should bring their laptops and plan to participate actively.
 >
 > This lesson is part of a workshop that uses data hosted on CyVerse.
-Workshop participants will be given
+Students will be given
 > information on how
 > to log-in to CyVerse and the Vice app.
 {: .prereq}